 Wilmington, North Carolina

 Based in the southeastern North Carolina port city of Wilmington, the University of North Carolina Wilmington (UNCW) offers several degree options.
-These options include a master’s degree in history online.
+These options include a online master's in history degree.
 This 30 credit program is designed for mid-career and aspiring high school teachers, museum educators, librarians and archivists who want to deepen their knowledge of history.
-Students take two courses in each of the following subjects: U.S. history, European history, Global history and thematically-based subjects.
+Students take two courses in each of the following subjects: U.S. history, European history, Global history and thematically-driven subjects.
 The curriculum consists of two three-credit courses per semester, and students can graduate in 24 months.
 Each course lasts seven weeks.

 The program also includes two mandatory, on-campus institutes which students complete over two summers.
 The first institute investigates how public historians examine local and regional history.
 The second institute provides a capstone experience.
 Students complete the program’s remaining 24 credits through asynchronous online coursework.
 The program does not have a thesis requirement.